agrawal-rohit/grimoire/CONTRIBUTING.md

 │       └── {template}/              # Specific template (e.g., default)
 ```

-Files are copied in this order (later files override earlier ones):
+Files are copied in this order (files with the same name are overriden based on the copy order):
 1. `templates/shared` (global)
 2. `templates/{language}/shared` (language-specific)
 3. `templates/{language}/{resource}/shared` (resource-specific)